jfern-1084/3130-DBMS/README.md

 # CSI 3130 and 3530 - DBMS II
 Lab and tutorial files for students

+Note : Check this Postgres tutorial to get a refresher on how to qrite your queries : http://www.postgresqltutorial.com/

 ## TA contact details

 ### CSI 3130